Laparoscopy is one of the most important achievements of modern general surgery and is now widely used for both diagnostic and therapeutic purposes.

 Laparoscopic surgery requires:

-Modern high-tech equipment
+Modern, high-tech equipment and instruments

 Highly qualified and experienced surgeons